antixenoinitiative/axiwiki/Maelstrom.md

 ![elite-dangerous-thargoid-invasion-update-14.jpg](/elite-dangerous-thargoid-invasion-update-14.jpg =40%x)

 The center of the Maelstrom is a large red-ish cloud, approaching the center will cause a large EMP-like pulse to emit from the Center which will eject any ships at a high velocity.

+Interceptors in the maelstrom can be seen checking on the caustic generators but act passive unless attacked.

 ![maxresdefault.jpg](/maxresdefault.jpg =40%x)